-- 3. The directors have confirmed that none of them is serving as a director on more than seven listed companies, including this Company. - 4.
-The Company has prepared a Code of Conduct and has ensured that appropriate steps have been taken to disseminate it throughout the Company along with its supporting policies and procedures. - 5.
-The board has developed a vision/mission statement, overall corporate strategy and significant policies of the Company.
+- 3. The directors have confirmed that none of them is serving as a director on more than Seven listed companies, including this company. - 4.
+The company has prepared a Code of Conduct and has ensured that appropriate steps have been taken to disseminate it throughout the company along with its supporting policies and procedures. - 5.
+The board has developed a vision/mission statement, overall corporate strategy and significant policies of the company.
 A complete record of particulars of significant policies along with the dates on which they were approved or amended has been maintained. - 6.
-All the powers of the board have been duly exercised and decisions on relevant matters have been taken by board/ shareholders as empowered by the relevant provisions of the Companies Act, 2017 and these Regulations. - 7.
+All the powers of the board have been duly exercised and decisions on relevant matters have been taken by board/ shareholders as empowered by the relevant provisions of the Act and these Regulations. - 7.
 The meetings of the board were presided over by the Chairman and, in his absence, by a director elected by the board for this purpose.
 The board has complied with the requirements of Act and the Regulations with respect to frequency, recording and circulating minutes of meeting of board. - 8.
-The board of directors have a formal policy and transparent procedures for remuneration of directors in accordance with the Act and these Regulations.
+The board of directors have a formal policy and transparent procedures for remuneration of directors in accordance with the Act and these Regulations. - 9.
+The Board of Directors of the Company consist of seven (7) eminent directors, out of which one (1) director is already certified under the Director's Training Program and two (2) directors are exempted.
+During the year under review no Director's Training Program was arranged by the company, however, the company will take adequate measures for Director's Training Program remaining directors. - The board has approved appointment of CFO, Company Secretary and Head of Internal Audit, including their remuneration and terms and conditions of employment and complied with relevant requirements of the Regulations. - 11.
+CFO and CEO duly endorsed the financial statements before approval of the board.